joseph-flinn/site/frontend/posts/startup-2025-rfds.md

 Any member of the team is encouraged to champion or take ownership of and start active work on any RFD (moving it to this _Discussion_ state) with or without the participation of the original author.
-This should start a conversation around the idea, which ideally would be in a single communication channel (card comments, document comments, etc.).
+This should start a conversation around the idea, which ideally would be in a single communication channel (card comments, document comments, etc).
 Any points of discussion that end up revising the RFD should be captured in the RFD itself.
 This state enables our work to remain asynchronous.

 #### Deep Dive